Helsinki cathedral |

 Silja Line offers a luxurious overnight ferry from Stockholm direct to Helsinki, www.tallinksilja.com, sailing at 16:45 every day arriving in Helsinki at 10:30 next morning (day 4 from London).
 Their ships are the superb Silja Serenade and Silja Symphony.

-Viking Line also operates this route, but now only every other day, sailing at 16:30.
-Their ship is the Gabriella.
+Viking Line also operates this route, sailing at 16:30.
+Their ships are the Gabriella and Cinderella.

 It's a very scenic voyage, as the liner sails out of Stockholm past all the islands, see the video.
 You can have dinner in the restaurant and retire to your cabin, or party all night in the nightclub, it's up to you.